ymunemasa/data-tutorials/tutorials/hortonworks/hello-hdp-an-introduction-to-hadoop/hello-hdp-section-2.md

 The ResourceManager is the ultimate authority that arbitrates resources among all the applications in the system.
 The per-application ApplicationMaster is, in effect, a _framework specific_ entity and is tasked with negotiating resources from the ResourceManager and working with the NodeManager(s) to execute and monitor the component tasks.

 [ResourceManager](http://hortonworks.com/blog/apache-hadoop-yarn-resourcemanager/) has a pluggable **Scheduler**, which is responsible for allocating resources to the various running applications subject to familiar constraints of capacities, queues etc. The Scheduler is a _pure scheduler_ in the sense that it performs no monitoring or tracking of status for the application, offering no guarantees on restarting failed tasks either due to application failure or hardware failures.
-The Scheduler performs its scheduling function based on the _resource requirements_ of the applications; it does so based on the abstract notion of a **_Resource Container_ **which incorporates resource elements such as memory, cpu, disk, network etc.
+The Scheduler performs its scheduling function based on the _resource requirements_ of the applications; it does so based on the abstract notion of a **_Resource Container_ **which incorporates resource elements such as memory, CPU, disk, network etc.

-[NodeManager](http://hortonworks.com/blog/apache-hadoop-yarn-nodemanager/) is the per-machine slave, which is responsible for launching the applications’ containers, monitoring their resource usage (cpu, memory, disk, network) and reporting the same to the ResourceManager.
+[NodeManager](http://hortonworks.com/blog/apache-hadoop-yarn-nodemanager/) is the per-machine slave, which is responsible for launching the applications’ containers, monitoring their resource usage (CPU, memory, disk, network) and reporting the same to the ResourceManager.

 The per-application ApplicationMaster has the responsibility of negotiating appropriate resource containers from the Scheduler, tracking their status and monitoring for progress.
 From the system perspective, the ApplicationMaster itself runs as a normal _container_.